AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/delete-a-web-campaign.md

    >
    >To make it easier to find the web campaign you want, use the [filter feature](filter-web-campaigns.md).

-1. On the Web Campaigns&nbsp;page, click **Delete **on the campaign you want to delete.
+1. On the Web Campaigns page, click **Delete **on the campaign you want to delete.

    ![](assets/web-campaigns-1-delete-hand-1.png)